VertebrateResequencing/wr/.docs/nextflowstrict3/spec.md

     Channel.of([1,'x'],[1,'y'],[2,'z']), by: 0)`, when
     resolved, then result has 3 items: `[1,'a','x']`, `[1,'a','y']`, `[2,'b','z']`.
+18. Given `Channel.of([1,['a','b']],[2,['c']]).transpose(
+    by: 1)`, when resolved, then result has 3 items:
+    `[1,'a']`, `[1,'b']`, `[2,'c']`.

-### L2: Data-dependent operators as TranslatePending
+### L2: Data-dependent operators via PendingStage

-As a developer, I want `splitCsv`, `splitJson`, `splitText`, `splitFasta`, `splitFastq`, `collectFile`, `branch`, and `multiMap` to produce TranslatePending when cardinality is unknown, so that translation does not crash.
+As a developer, I want `branch`, `multiMap`, `splitCsv`, `splitJson`, `splitText`, `splitFasta`, `splitFastq`, and `collectFile` to produce real results via PendingStage at runtime, so that downstream jobs receive correctly routed/split items.

-These operators pass through items at compile time with a warning.
-At runtime, `TranslatePending` resolves actual items.
+These operators use PendingStage to defer resolution until upstream jobs complete and real data is available:
+- `branch { criteria }`: PendingStage evaluates the branch
+  closure against each completed item at runtime, routing items to named output channels each with a distinct dep_grp.
+- `multiMap { criteria }`: PendingStage evaluates the multiMap
+  closure to produce one item per named output channel, each with a distinct dep_grp.
+- `splitCsv`, `splitJson`, `splitText`, `splitFasta`, `splitFastq`: PendingStage reads actual file data at runtime and splits into N concrete items, creating downstream jobs per chunk.
+- `collectFile`: PendingStage collects completed items into a file and produces a single downstream item.

 **Package:** `nextflowdsl/`
 **File:** `nextflowdsl/channel.go`